Location: Portland, OR

 Culinary School: The Art Institute of California (San Diego)

-Background: WD-50 (New York City), L'Auberge Del Mar (Del Mar, CA), internships at Noma (Copenhagen) and Mugaritz (San Sebastián, Spain)
+background: WD-50 (/sites/default/files/ew York City), L'Auberge Del Mar (Del Mar, CA), internships at Noma (Copenhagen) and Mugaritz (San Sebastián, Spain)

 Quintessential Dish: Asparagus with sorrel and pine needles